Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Are Rabbits?

-Although rabbits share a lot of characteristics with various members of the Rodentia class, they are not rodents.
-They are part of the Lagomorph family, and they differ from rodent species by their dental anatomy.
-Like rodents, rabbits have four upper incisors compared to the rodents’ two.
-This is the only difference, so while rabbits are very similar to rodents, they are not rodents.
+Although rabbits share a lot of characteristics with various members of the Rodentia order, they are not rodents.
+They are part of the Lagomorpha order, and they differ from rodent species by their dental anatomy.
+Rabbits have four upper incisors compared to the rodents’ two.
+They’re also exclusively herbivores, while some rodents are omnivores.

 Lagomorphs are all herbivores.
-Their incisors continue to grow throughout their lives, which is also true of rodents and they have a gap between their incisors and the teeth by their cheeks.
-The only living families in the lagomorph order are rabbits and hares, and pikas.
+Their incisors continue to grow throughout their lives, which is also true of rodents, and they have a gap between their incisors and the teeth by their cheeks.
+The only living families in the Lagomorpha order are rabbits, hares, and pikas.
 Species within these families include European rabbits, European hares, American pikas, and dozens of others.

 About the Rabbit

 The rabbit is a small mammal.
-It tends to be very clean, which makes them a great choice for a family pet and even as a house pet.
-With socialization, some rabbits can be very friendly with their human owners, and enjoy bonding with people.
+It tends to be very clean, which makes it a great choice for a family pet.
+With socialization, some rabbits can be friendly with their human owners and enjoy bonding with them.

 They are sociable animals, usually preferring to live with other rabbits.
-If you let your rabbit have the run of the house, keeping two or more together could help you protect furniture and other items against the incredible gnawing of a solitary, bored rabbit’s teeth.
+If you let your rabbit have the run of the house, keeping two or more together could help you protect furniture and other items against the incredible gnawing power of a bored solitary rabbit’s teeth.

 Divider-rabbit2

-Rodents are the largest order of small mammals, and one of the most common of all animal types.
-Rabbits, however, are not a part of the rodent family and are, in fact, a member of the Lagomorph order of animals.
+Rodentia is the largest order of small mammals and one of the most common of all animal types.
+Rabbits, however, are not a part of the rodent family and are a member of the Lagomorpha order of animals.

-While rabbits are not rodents, they do make excellent pets, and they do share a lot of similar characteristics to their rodent counterparts.
+While rabbits are not rodents, they do make excellent pets and share many similar characteristics to their rodent counterparts.

 Featured Image Credit by: A Beijeman, Pixabay